Cypher1/cypher1.github.io/src/posts/2019-01-09-my-castle-(dotfiles-in-git).md

 Now we need a bit of a trick to make it look (to our programs) like the dotfiles are still where we left them.

-Fortunately there's a great tool for this called ['soft links'](TODO).
+Fortunately there's a great tool for this called ['soft (or symbolic) links'](https://en.wikipedia.org/wiki/Symbolic_link).
 They make use of the structure of modern file systems to make a 'linked' version of a file or directory.

 The utility to make soft links is called `ln` or `link` (find out more with `man ln`).
 ```bash